Laurence Hart – Chaos Reigns at Content Management Vendors:

 I keep being amazed by the huge opportunities and the low barriers to entry.
 (And I keep wondering why so few young people learn programming.
 You don’t know what you’re missing out on!)

 Our DC-X DAM software is one of those DAM systems that (while offering general-purpose DAM functionality) focus on the news/publishing industry.
-For our newspaper- or magazine-publishing customers, publication metadata is among the most important: Name of the publication, publication date, page number, section name etc. (see DC-X publication data).
+For our newspaper- or magazine-publishing customers, publication metadata is among the most important: Name of the publication, publication date, page number, section name etc. (see DC-X publication data, based on the PRISM standard).
 This metadata applies to pages (usually single-page PDF files), articles (plain or formatted text), images, graphics/logos and ads – which are all stored as separate assets.

 While all that metadata is neatly stored in the DAM and highly useful, accessing the newspaper archives within the DAM doesn’t feel like reading a newspaper at all.
 You have to perform a search to get at the pages, and get back a list of individual assets not optimized for reading page by page.